 All-white neighborhoods were deemed the least risky.
 This meant that residents had no trouble attaining loans to develop or buy a property.
 Predominantly black neighborhoods, however, were deemed high-risk and were highlighted in red on lending maps.
 (Hence the term redlining).

-As a result, while white families were able to develop inter-generational wealth through property ownership.
+As a result, white families were able to develop inter-generational wealth through property ownership.
 While black communities were left to live in poverty.
 Purchasing or developing profitable homes or businesses in these redlined districts was virtually impossible.

 While the government banned overt redlining during the Civil Rights Movement, the above figures prove that such exclusionary lending practices persist.
 Furthermore, the residual consequences of twentieth-century redlining manifest in the racial and financial segregation that still exists in the city today.